zenners/sql-bootcamp/README.md

 -- note that it is bad practice to use * if we don't need all columns (increased traffic between database server and app -> slows down retrieval of results)
 ```

-**Challenge**: we want to send out a promotional email to our existing customers.
-Grab the first and last names of every customer and their email address.

 ## 3.2.
 DISTINCT Keyword